Accessorial Charge: What It Is and How to Reduce Fees

 If you are upfront and honest with the carrier from the beginning, they may waive some additional charges.
 And if you are really lucky, you might get a few discounts in the future.

-Third-party logistics companies maintain incredible relationships with carriers in all modes of delivery.
-They can negotiate incredible shipping rates, which often includes reduced accessorial or special handling charges.
+Modern 4PL providers—and third-party logistics companies—maintain incredible relationships with carriers in all modes of delivery.
+They can negotiate shipping rates on your behalf, which often includes reduced accessorial or special handling charges.

-Furthermore, a third-party logistics company also provides clients accurate details right up to the point of delivery.
+Furthermore, a Modern 4PL logistics company also provides clients accurate details right up to the point of delivery.
 This reduces mistakes, delivery re-attempts, or other frustrating situations for the carrier, shipper and customer alike!

 Final Thoughts